dtungdao/TIL/README.md

 # TIL
-Today I Learn | Recording all thing learn day by day
+Today I Learned | Recording all thing learned day by day.
+TIL are markdown format and not a tutorial